f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

     appliance-1#

-Once the system is configured and out-of-band connectivity is restored you can now copy the confd database archives back into the F5OS layer.
+Once the system is configured and out-of-band connectivity is restored you can now copy the configuration database archives back into the F5OS layer.
 To import the file using the F5OS CLI you must have a remote HTTPS/SCP/SFTP server to host the file.
-Use the file import command as seen below to import the file into the **configs** directory.
+Use the **file import** command as seen below to import the file into the **configs** directory.

 .. code-block:: bash